Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Introduction

 In this context, the seminal work of Liu et al.\cite{liu2018pseudospin,doi:10.1142/S0217979221300061,liu2020kitaev} and Sano et al. \cite{sano2018kitaev} renewed hope for realizing Kitaev's spin liquid, by showing that the magnetic exchange in high-spin $3d^7$ Co(II) ions may also produce dominant Kitaev interactions for ideal considerations.
-In particular, these studies assumed the dominant hopping between metals occurs via metal-ligand hybridization, which suppresses other couplings.
+In particular, these studies assumed the dominant hopping between transition metal ions occurs via hybridization with ligand ions, which suppresses other couplings.
 While this condition is satisfied for $5d^5$ Ir(IV) compounds such as A$_2$IrO$_3$, the presence of significant direct metal-metal hopping in $4d^5$ $\alpha$-RuCl$_3$ is the primary source of non-Kitaev interactions\cite{rau2014generic,winter2016challenges}.
 It is not clear that these assumptions are satisfied in $3d$ systems.

 The possibility of strong bond-dependent Kitaev interactions also challenges the conventional view that Co(II) compounds typically have bond-independent XXZ anisotropy largely driven by the effects of local crystal field distortions on the $j_{1/2}$ doublets \cite{lines1963magnetic,oguchi1965theory}.
-For example, CoNb$_2$O$_6$ (CNO) is considered to be a prototypal 1D Ising ferromagnet\cite{scharf1979magnetic,maartense1977field,kobayashi1999three}, and has been studied in the context of transverse-field Ising criticality \cite{lee2010interplay,coldea2010quantum,morris2014hierarchy}.
-The structure consists of zigzag chains of edge-sharing CoO$_6$ octahedra, which can be considered as alternating X- and Y-bonds per Fig.~\ref{fig:coords}(a).
+For example, CoNb$_2$O$_6$ (CNO) is considered to be a prototypical 1D Ising ferromagnet\cite{scharf1979magnetic,maartense1977field,kobayashi1999three}, and has been studied in the context of transverse-field Ising criticality \cite{lee2010interplay,coldea2010quantum,morris2014hierarchy}.
+The structure consists of zigzag chains of edge-sharing CoO$_6$ octahedra.
 While this bonding geometry might be expected to produce large bond-dependent couplings, the dominant nearest neighbor interaction is known to have an Ising form $S_i^\alpha S_j^\alpha$ with a common $\alpha$-axis for all bonds.
 Recent studies have highlighted the importance of small deviations\cite{fava2020glide,morris2021duality}, but it is nonetheless evident that the Kitaev coupling is not dominant.

 More recently, the pursuit of 2D honeycomb materials with large bond-dependent couplings has drawn attention to Na$_3$Co$_2$SbO$_6$ (NCSO), and Na$_2$Co$_2$TeO$_6$ (NCTO).
 Both materials show zigzag antiferromagnetic order\cite{PhysRevB.94.214416,PhysRevB.95.094424,wong2016zig,PhysRevB.95.094424,chen2021spin}.
 This ground state is natural for strong bond-dependent couplings\cite{chaloupka2013zigzag,rau2014generic}, although longer-range Heisenberg $J_2$ and $J_3$ may also be invoked\cite{fouet2001investigation,kimchi2011kitaev} Indeed, analysis of inelastic neutron scattering has led to a wide variety of proposed models for the couplings\cite{chen2021spin,songvilay2020kitaev,kim2021antiferromagnetic,lin2021field}, which span the entire range from dominant Heisenberg to dominant Kitaev.
 Overall, the relative role of nearest neighbor bond-dependent coupling vs.~longer range Heisenberg exchange remains unclear.